 MR3 is constantly evolving with new updates and features.
 Below is a partial list of planned updates and features of MR3.
 Developing an update or feature usually takes a few weeks to a few months, but it can take much longer (a year or two) if it involves research as well.

-Backend for AWS Fargate (planned for MR3 1.2)
+Backend for AWS Fargate (delivered in MR3 1.2)